sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-commands/source-data-read.md

 ```

-Now if the source system sends a command like the following, they will only get a results that match the name "Adam Archer"
+Now, if the source system sends a command like the following, the system will only get results that match the name "Adam Archer":

 ```javascript
     "type": "std:source-data:read",